Voulu-2k6/blitzType/README.txt

     Where you're pressing now: bg white?
     What class of mastery you have for that key: change element class, css background accordingly

+newStats:
+    will need to implement here miss subtraction as a way to combat acc fatigue.